nullstone-modules/aws-ecs-datadog/README.md

 ## Logs

-Application logs are configured to send to Datadog in near real-time. (<1 min latency) These logs are tagged with `stack`, `block`, and `env`.

-The application logs are immediately sent to Cloudwatch and transmitted to Datadog via Kinesis Firehose.
+Application logs are configured to send to Datadog in near real-time. (<1 min latency) They are immediately sent to Cloudwatch and transmitted to Datadog via Kinesis Firehose.

+These logs are tagged with `stack`, `block`, and `env`.
+Additionally, this module adds a log pipeline to do the following:
+- Create attribute and tag `container` that represents the container name. (useful to filter out logs from sidecars including the datadog agent)
+- Create attribute and tag `task_id` that represents the ECS task id. (useful for differentiating different tasks)

 ## Metrics